shereyna/marketing-campaign-dataset/README.md

     - Optimize Email and Instagram with better targeting and creative updates.
     - Test new high-potential segments like Tech Enthusiasts or Outdoor Adventurers.

-## Business Value
-This analysis enables teams to:
-- Benchmark performance across companies
-- Target high-response segments with precision
-- Choose the most effective channels
-- Improve ROI by reallocating underperforming spend

-## Tools and Skills Used
+### Tools and Skills Used
 - SQL (MySQL): Filtering, grouping, and comparative analysis
 - Excel/CSV: Preprocessing and exploratory analysis
+- Tableau: Visual summaries and interactivity

-## Folder Structure
+### Folder Structure
 - [data](data): Original and cleaned datasets
 - [sql](sql): Queries used in analysis
 - [results](results): CSV result tables from analysis

+### Methodology
+- Cleaned data using SQL (e.g., NULL removal, conversions to numeric)
+- Calculated averages by grouping by company, channel, etc.
-[^1]: ≥7.5% conversion and ≥6 engagement, indicating effectiveness in both interest and action.
+- Flagged top campaigns using thresholds: ≥7.5% conversion and ≥6 engagement